roblevintennis/guest-posts/articles/the-little-button-that-could.md

 fs.writeFileSync("./src/components/Button.vue", withSynchronizedStyles, "utf8");
 ```

+So there's a bit more complexity in this NodeJS script, but using `replace` to copy text between opening and closing `style` tags via regex isn't too bad.

-And then add the following to the `littlebutton-vue/package.json` scripts:
+Let's then add the following to the `littlebutton-vue/package.json` scripts:

 ```json